Home | Blog Index | Blog Archives | Christianity & Faith Essays

 St. Louis' last April freezing rain event was 24 years ago (in 1994), showing just how rare this event was.
 I set up next to the I-70 Blanchette Bridge in St. Charles, where three accidents occurred once the bridge began icing over.
 I captured two of these on my primary 4K camera, the first captures of this type I've managed during the month of April:

-After this short outing south of town, my main storm chasing laptop crashed, forcing a short period of "cell phone chasing" (something I hate) over the next 2 days.
+After this short outing south of town, my main storm photography laptop crashed, forcing a short period of having to use my cell phone for weather data (something I hate) over the next 2 days.
 After 11:30PM, the next round of storms had a little more upper support, producing some dime-sized hail at Fairview Heights:

 A half-decent setup for supercells and tornadoes existed this day, stretching south of Interstate 64 down through the Missouri bootheel.
 There was not much urgency to go anywhere, as the environment right at home was not all that bad.
 The first couple of storms that moved toward the STL metro were not very impressive visually, so I began "cell-hopping" down south.
 A storm's circulation at Marissa was blown apart by RFD, the next option being a supercell heading toward Chester.
 As I approached this storm's updraft, more convection developed to its south, choking off the updraft and moving the next area of interest near Gorman.
 I jumped on this new circulation and caught it easily right at Gorman.
 The RFD here was overpowering the circulation, leaving no surface inflow, and the area of interest raced off into the hills to the east.
 This circulation later organized significantly and produced a tornado near I-57, far to my east.